Main Street has developed a unique model to change lives and change mindsets. Here is how we are making that happen.

 6. By Creating a Committed Team

-Main Street’s staff, board, supporters and volunteers are committed to changing the landscape of housing and community engagement for people with disabilities.
-Meet the Main Street Board and check out our Annual Report below.
+Main Street has brought together a dedicated and creative team – including staff, board and volunteers – who are committed to changing the landscape of housing and community engagement for people with disabilities.
+Get to know our board below and meet our staff here.

 Webinar on the Development of Main Street